dbos-inc/dbos-docs/docs/tutorials/transaction-tutorial.md

 In this guide, you'll learn how to perform database operations in Operon.

-In Operon, your application's database is a first-class citizen.
-To perform operations on it, you use a _transaction_ function.
+To perform operations on your application database in Operon, you use a _transaction_ function.
 As their name implies, these functions execute as [database transactions](https://en.wikipedia.org/wiki/Database_transaction).

 Transaction functions must be annotated with the [`@OperonTransaction`](../api-reference/decorators#operontransaction) decorator and must have a [`TransactionContext`](../api-reference/contexts#transactioncontextt) as their first argument.